 Chicken breasts are fantastic for dinner in a pinch.
 They take just three minutes to cook on each side.
 Then whip up these quick and easy sauces in the same pan.
 Dinner is ready, and there is no pile of dishes to clean up since everything is made in one pan.

-Read on for the recipes to each of these amazing chicken dinners.
+Read on for the recipes to each of these amazing easy sauces for chicken dinners.

 Before you prepare the sauces, you’ll need to cook your chicken.
 The main thing that we want to avoid when cooking chicken is ending up with a dry, bland meal.